Colorless to Slightly Yellow Gas/Liquid

 20 @ 1100 kg IBC Drum, 22 MT / 20FCL

 Hydrochloric acid is a clear, colorless, highly pungent solution of hydrogen chloride (HCl) in water.
 It is a highly corrosive acid with many industrial uses.
 It is a monoprotic acid and is less likely to undergo an interfering oxidation-reduction reaction than other industrial acids.
 Despite its acidity, it is one of the least hazardous strong acids to handle, as it contains the non-reactive and non-toxic chloride ion.
 Intermediate-strength hydrochloric acid solutions are quite stable upon storage, and their concentrations are maintained over time.
 These attributes, together with the fact that it is available as a pure reagent, make hydrochloric acid an excellent acidifying reagent.

-The simplest method for producing hydrogen chloride is direct synthesis from the elements, hydrogen (H) and chlorine (Cl), which yields a very pure product.
+The simplest method for producing Hydrochloric Acid is direct synthesis from the elements, hydrogen (H) and chlorine (Cl), which yields a very pure product.
 Industrial production involves the use of a burner.
 Chlorine and hydrogen are fed by separate concentric tubes into the combustion chamber.
-After ignition, the chlorine burns in the hydrogen at more than 2000ÃƒÂ¢Ã‹â€ Ã‹Å“C. A cooling section is connected to the combustion chamber to collect the hydrogen chloride formed.
+After ignition, the chlorine burns in the hydrogen at more than 2000∘C. A cooling section is connected to the combustion chamber to collect the hydrogen chloride formed.

-HCl is used to adjust the pH of intermediates, final product and wastewater.
-It is also used in the oil industry in the acidification (activation) of petroleum wells.
-It is used in the production of lysine, choline chloride (both used primarily as animal feed additives) and citric acid.
+Hydrochloric acid is used to adjust the pH of intermediates, final products, and wastewater.
+It is also used in the oil industry in petroleum wells' acidification (activation).
+It is used to produce lysine, choline chloride (both mainly used as animal feed additives), and citric acid.